bjmeier/CarND_Term3_Project1/README.md

 5. The `x_point` and `y_point` values are transformed from the car reference frame to the map reference frame.
 6. These transformed points are added to the `next_x_vals` and `next_y_vals` vectors.
 #### Lines 601-602: `next_x_vals` and `next_y_vals` vectors are fed back to the simulator.
+### Conclusion
+A path planning algorithm has been developed and implemented in the Udacity Term 3 simulator.